 "Directory Information" is personally identifiable information that would not generally be considered harmful or an invasion of privacy if disclosed.
-Pursuant to the Family Educational Rights and Privacy Act (FERPA), The School Board of Broward County, Florida (SBBC) may disclose, in its discretion, directory information of a student in any grade level, if the parent or student age 18 or over did not "opt out" of the disclosure.
-SBBC reserves the right to release Directory Information only:

-- (a) to colleges, universities or other institutes of higher education in which the student is enrolled, may seek enrollment or may be recruited; - (b) for school publications, instructional materials and other school communication tools (including, but not limited to, yearbooks, athletic programs, graduation programs, recruitment brochures, theatrical programs, school and District websites, social media, and postings and displays throughout the school facility); - (c) to Broward County health officials for purposes of communicating with parents to address conditions of public health importance as determined by Florida Department of Health (64D-3, F.A.C.), including information to meet or to prepare for a potential or confirmed health threat; and/or
+Pursuant to the Family Educational Rights and Privacy Act (FERPA), The School Board of Broward County, Florida may disclose in its discretion directory information of a student in any grade level, without prior consent only (a) to colleges, universities or other institutes of higher education in which the student is enrolled, may seek enrollment or may be recruited, (b) for school publications, instructional materials and other school communication tools (including, but not limited to, yearbooks, athletic programs, graduation programs, recruitment brochures, theatrical programs, school and District websites, and postings and displays throughout the school facility), (c) to Broward County health officials for purposes of communicating with parents to address conditions of public health importance as determined by Florida Department of Health (64D-3, F.A.C.), including information to meet or to prepare for a potential or confirmed health threat; and/or (d) to class reunion committees (and the like) for purposes of class reunion activities.

-Parents/quardians of students in any grade level, or eligible students (those over the age of 18, emancipated, or attending a postsecondary institution), may opt out of having any or all of the following types of dire ctory information disclosed by indicating, with a chec k mark ($$), those items NOT TO BE DISCLOSED: Student's Name Parent's Name Residential Address Telephone Number(s) Date of Birth Place of Birth Major Field of Study School-Sponsored Activities and Sports Height and Weight of Athletic Team Members School Grade Level Dates of School Attendance Degrees & Awards Name of the Most Recent/Previous School or Pr ogram Attended Room Number Degrees and Awards include exemplary work (includi Grade Point Average (GPA). ing artwork), recognitions of all types, and graduation s status (i.e., a list of graduating students), and exclude s of whether any of the above items were checked udent enrolls after the start of each school year.
-Student Name School Parent/Guardian/Eligible Student's Name (Print) Parent/Guardian/Eligible Student's Signature Date
+Parents/guardians of students in any grade level, or eligible students (those over the age of 18, emancipated, or attending a postsecondary institution), may opt out of having any or all of the following types of directory information disclosed by indicating, with a check mark $(\sqrt{})$, those items NOT TO BE DISCLOSED: Student's Name Parent's Name Residential Address Telephone Number(s) Date of Birth Place of Birth Major Field of Study School-Sponsored Activities Height and Weight of Athletic Team Members and Sports Degrees & Awards School Grade Level Dates of School Attendance Name of the Most Recent/Previous School or Program Attended Note: This form must be completed and submitted to the school on an annual basis, regardless of whether any of the above items were checked or not, WITHIN 10 DAYS FROM THE FIRST DAY OF SCHOOL or from the date of enrollment, if a student enrolls after the start of each school year.
+Student Name School Parent/Guardian/Eligible Student's Name (Print) Parent/Guardian/Eligible Student's Signature